Matheus-tavares-15/Online-library/README.md

 | `ID_BOOK`        | INT             | Foreign Key (references `ID_BOOK` from `TB_BOOKS`), Not Null |
 | `ID_GENDER`      | INT             | Foreign Key (references `ID_GENDER` from `TB_GENDER`), Not Null |

-## Many-to-Many Relationship Explanation

-In the real world, a book can fall under multiple genres, such as **fantasy**, **adventure**, and **romance**.
-At the same time, a genre can have many different books.
-This **many-to-many relationship** cannot be directly modeled with just two tables (books and genres).
-Instead, an intermediate relationship table (`TB_RELATIONSHIP_TB_BOOKS_TB_GENDER`) is required to manage this connection.

-In this design:
-- Each book can be linked to multiple genres through the `TB_RELATIONSHIP_TB_BOOKS_TB_GENDER` table.
-- Each genre can be linked to multiple books through the same relationship table.

-The use of a many-to-many relationship ensures the flexibility of the database in handling cases where books and genres overlap, which is common in library systems.